vaersaagod/seomate/README.md

 ### cacheEnabled [bool]
 *Default: `'true'`*
-Enables/disables caching of generated meta data.
-The cached data will be automatically cleared when an element is saved, but it can also be completely deleted through Craft's clear cache tool.
+Enables/disables caching of generated meta data. **The cached data will be automatically cleared when an element is saved**.
+To clear the meta data cache manually, Craft's "Clear Caches" CP utility can be used, or the core `clear-caches` CLI command.

 ### cacheDuration [int|string]
 *Default: `3600`*
 Duration of meta cache in seconds.
+Can be set to an integer (seconds), or a valid PHP date interval string (e.g. 'PT1H').

 ### previewEnabled [bool|array]
 *Default: `true`*
-Enable SEO previews in the Control Panel for everything (true), nothing (false) or an array of section and/or category group handles.
+Enable the "SEO Preview" preview target in the Control Panel everywhere (`true`), nowhere (`false`) or only for particular sections and category groups (array of section and/or category group handles; e.g. `['news', 'events', 'homepage']`).
+_Regardless of this config setting, the "SEO Preview" preview target is only ever added to sections and category groups with URLs._
+_Preview targets is a Craft Pro feature only.
+Nothing we can do about that._

 ### previewLabel [string|null]
 *Default: "SEO Preview"*